 This exciting, informative and humorous documentary can be watched here:

-Nature photography through the ages - New outdoor exhibition of the GDT at the Flusspark Lünen
+Nature photography through the ages - Outdoor exhibition of the GDT at the Flusspark Lünen

 For 50 years, the German Society for Nature Photography has stood for photography that is technically, aesthetically and artistically outstanding, if not groundbreaking.
 Environmental protection and nature study have also been part of the association's declared values and tasks since the beginning.
 In 2021, the GDT will not celebrate its 50th anniversary as lavishly as planned, but no less visually stunning.

 Even though the International Nature Photography Festival 2021 and a big anniversary celebration had to be cancelled due to the pandemic, the GDT does not want to let its 50th anniversary go uncelebrated.
 What would be a better way for a nature photography society to celebrate than with a selection of its best work.
 So, supported by a generous sponsorship from the company CEWE, an outdoor exhibition was conceived, showing 50 excellent nature photographs by GDT members from the last 20 years.
-In cooperation with the city of Lünen and supported by the Sparkasse an der Lippe, this travelling exhibition will be opened on 24 October 2021 at 11:00 a.m. in the Flusspark Lünen.
-The pictures will be on display in the beautiful park landscape along the Lippe until 30 November.
+In cooperation with the city of Lünen and supported by the Sparkasse an der Lippe, this travelling exhibition was opened on 24 October 2021 in the Flusspark Lünen.
+The pictures were on display in the beautiful park landscape along the Lippe until 30 November 2021.